c-sanders/ScaleAndSetSize/README.md

 	>>> import scaleAndSetSize
 	>>> HelloWorld.displayMessage("Hello, World!")

-You might find that running the import command causes GIMP's Python Console Panel to disappear and that GIMP displays a Panel similar to the following;
+You might find that running the import command causes the GIMP Python Console Panel to disappear and that GIMP displays a Panel similar to the following;

 ![Test image](/images/Panel_Message_Python-Console_crashed.png "GIMP Message Panel")